spiral/docs/framework/config.md

 # Framework - Config Objects
 Spiral framework exposes all the underlying configuration of it's components using config objects.
-The core purpose of config objects is to separate the bootloading phase and runtime phase.
+The core purpose of config objects is to separate the bootloading phase and runtime phase and provide easily accessible source of configuration.

 ![Application Control Phases](https://user-images.githubusercontent.com/796136/64906478-e213ff80-d6ef-11e9-839e-95bac78ef147.png)